alire-project/alire/doc/getting-started.md

 1. Run the program: `alr run`

 We can now edit the sources of this executable in the `src/` directory.
-For instance, add an "Hello world" to `src/myproj.adb`:
+For instance, add a "Hello world" to `src/myproj.adb`:
 ```ada
 with Ada.Text_IO;
 procedure Myproj is